 WAL configuration in PostgreSQL decided how databases work, for configuration WAL, we required two important systems, such as checkpoint and background writer.
 Let’s see the different memory areas used in WAL as follows.

 The PostgreSQL.conf file contains a parameter known as “shared_buffers.”
 These buffers are referred to as “shared” because they are accessed by all background servers.
 The shared buffer is responsible for allocating memory to cache data, providing several key advantages such as enhanced system speed and rapid access to the data.

 2. Dirty Pages

-The checkpoint is used to create a checkpoint into the Write Ahead Log file.
-These checkpoints are used in recovery systems when system crash or transaction failure.
-The main task of the checkpoint is to show all data has been updated at every checkpoint.
-The checkpoint_segment is used to show maximum log between two checkpoints and checkpoint_timout is used to show maximum time between two checkpoints, the default time between two checkpoints is 5 min or 300 sec.
+Checkpoints play a crucial role in the Write Ahead Log (WAL) system.
+They are utilized to create checkpoints within the WAL file.
+These checkpoints serve as reference points for recovery systems in the event of a system crash or transaction failure.
+The checkpoint’s main task is to show that all data has been updated at every checkpoint.
+The parameter “checkpoint_segments” indicates the maximum number of log segments that can exist between two checkpoints.
+On the other hand, “checkpoint_timeout” specifies the maximum time duration between two checkpoints.
+The default time interval between checkpoints is 5 minutes or 300 seconds.

 4. Background Writer

 The background writer, being a subsystem, plays a crucial role in the checkpoint process.
 It assists in alleviating the checkpoint’s workload by offloading some of the modified data to the disk.